 EV designs can be safer

-However, many EVs are spin-offs of ICE cars, and the body styles need to be similar for ease of production.
+The main hold-up right now is production.
+In order to use the same plants and facilities to produce EVs, traditional automakers base the designs off of ICE cars.
 When an EV is designed apart from their ICE ancestors, even more safety can be designed in.
 As Mr. Bach of Lucid Motors explains to the New York Times, when an EV is designed from the ground up, without having to share a body style with a gas car, “the huge front trunk area is a perfect crumple zone…We can minimize the pulse, dissipate the energy over a beautiful, harmonious crumple zone.”
+Similarly, the 2022 Hyundai Ioniq 5 and both 2023 Rivians - designed as electric cars from the ground up - are rated as IIHS Top Safety Picks+.

 Keeping pedestrians safe